 a) Conservation of Energy:

-i. the steps taken or impact on conservation of energy:
+i. the steps taken for impact on conservation of energy:

 ii. the steps taken by the Company for utilizing alternate sources of energy:

-iii. the capital investment on energy conservation equipments:
+iii. the capital investment on energy conservation equipment:

 b) Technology Absorption:

-i i. the benefits derived like product improvement cost reduction productdevelopment or import substitution: Not Applicable.
+ii. the benefits derived like product improvement cost reduction productdevelopment or import substitution: Not Applicable.